hiscaler/woocommerce-go/README.md

 ### Coupons

 - All
-- One
+- Batch
 - Create
 - Delete
+- One
-- Batch
+- Update

 ### Customers

 - All
-- One
+- Batch
 - Create
 - Delete
-- Batch
 - Downloads
+- One
+- Update

 ### Order

 - All
+- Create
+- Delete
 - One
+- Update

 ### Order Notes

 - All
+- Create
+- Delete
 - One

+### Refunds

+- All
 - Create
 - Delete
+- One

-### Order Refunds
+### Products

 - All
+- Create
+- Delete
 - One
+- Update

+### Product Variations

+- All
+- Batch
 - Create
 - Delete
+- One
+- Update

-### Products
+### Product Attributes

 - All
+- Batch
+- Create
+- Delete
 - One
+- Update

+### Product Attribute Terms

+- All
+- Batch
 - Create
+- Delete
+- One
 - Update
-- Delete

 ### Product Categories

 - All
+- Batch
+- Create
+- Delete
 - One
+- Update

+### Product Shipping Classes

+- All
+- Batch
 - Create
 - Delete
+- One
-- Batch
+- Update

 ### Product Tags

 - All
+- Batch
+- Create
+- Delete
 - One
+- Update

+### Product Reviews

+- All
+- Batch
 - Create
 - Delete
+- One
+- Update

+### Report
+- All
+- CouponTotals
+- CustomerTotals
+- OrderTotals
+- ProductTotals
+- ReviewTotals
+- SalesReports
+- TopSellerReports

+### Tax Rates

+- All
 - Batch
+- Create
+- Delete
+- One
+- Update

+### Tax Classes

+- All
+- Create
+- Delete

 ### Settings